openstack-infra/system-config/doc/source/gerrit.rst

 later).

 The `Project Bootstrappers` group grants all the permissions needed to set up a new project.
-Normally the OpenStack Project Creater account is the only member of this group, but members of the `Administrators` group may temporarily add themselves in order to correct problems with automatic project creation.
+Normally the OpenContrail Project Creater account is the only member of this group, but members of the `Administrators` group may temporarily add themselves in order to correct problems with automatic project creation.